pablopalafox/semantic-depth/README.md

 [MonoDepth](https://github.com/mrharicot/monodepth), an unsupervised single image depth prediction network that we make use of in our work, can be trained on Kitty or Cityscapes.

 We directly use the pre-trained model for Cityscapes, which you can get at the [monodepth](https://github.com/mrharicot/monodepth) repo, at the Models section.
+Alternatively, follow the instructions in section [Monodepth model](#monodepth_model).

 ### Munich Test Set